Swapnil-Rakshe/Fake_News_Detection/README.md

 ## Data Preprocessing
 The main goal of this part is to use NLP techniques to preprocess the input data and prepare for the next step to extract the proper features.
 	The data we use contains news titles and texts.
 Each of the titles is about 12.45 words long, while each of the texts is about 405.28 words long.
-In our project, we only use the titles for the fake news detection because the texts are too large for us to train efficiently.
+In our project, we only use the titles for fake news detection because the texts are too large for us to train efficiently.
 Also, the text contains too many details and information for a piece of news, which may distract the models during training.
 	We built a preprocessing pipeline for each statement to eliminate the noise in the fake news dataset.
 The preprocessing pipeline includes the following 3 sub-parts:

 1. Replaced characters that are not between a to z or A to Z with whitespace.